FastFurios/Rest-in-Lease/README.md

 # Rest-in-Lease
-Sample REST-Service written in Clojure and implemented on AWS Lamda and AWS API Gateway.
+Sample REST-Service written in Clojure and implemented on AWS Lamda and AWS API Gateway (Dez 2020).
 ## What it does
 The Lambda service is written in Clojure and it takes 6 parameters as inputs n the GET request, such as
 ```